eladnava/mailgen/README.md

 ## Contributing

-* Want to add another theme?
-* Have an idea for a new feature?

-Open an issue and let's talk about it!
+* If you find a bug or wish to suggest a new feature, please create an issue first
+* Make sure your code & comment conventions are in-line with the project's style
+* Make your commits and PRs as tiny as possible - one feature or bugfix at a time
+* Write detailed commit messages, in-line with the project's commit naming conventions

 ## License